 The Shadow AI Becomes the Workplace Interface

-Shadow AI is not just a security problem.
-It is the early workplace form of model-mediated labor: employees rebuilding institutional process through tools the institution cannot see.
+Security teams see a threat; the truer picture is that shadow AI is the early workplace form of model-mediated labor, with employees rebuilding institutional process through tools the institution cannot see.

 The Unsanctioned Layer